 If your cooking recipe calls for a hint of tanginess and citrus flavor, orange juice concentrate is the best way to achieve desired results, as you would Cointreau.
 It can be a challenge striking the perfect balance, but with a bit of trial and error, it gets better every time.

-Since orange juice is entirely free of alcohol, it lacks the intensity needed to replace liqueur in a cocktail recipe.
-Thus, a no-proof, spirit-free margarita can be attempted with orange juice, but be aware that the drink will have a drastic change in clarity and texture.
+But if you want to use orange juice to make cocktails instead of Cointreau, the result will lack some intensity.
+A no-proof, spirit-free margarita can still taste fine with orange juice, but be aware that the drink will drastically change in clarity and texture.

 If you’re not in a rush, a trick to getting a higher concentration of flavor is to reduce it to a syrup.
 This is easily achieved by letting the juice simmer on a pan while stirring it frequently.
 Also, you can add some zest for extra bitterness until you’re satisfied with the end liquid.